dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

     ![Settings menu](/files/access-user-settings.jpg)

 1. Scroll down until you see the <label>2-Step Verification</label> section.
-Click on "Connect a security key to your user." to connect a new security key to your user profile
+Click on <label>Connect a security key to your user</label> to connect a new security key to your user profile.

     ![Enable security key](/files/user-mfa-enable-mfa-with-security-key.png)